Tommertom/awesome-ionic-mcp/README.md

 # Awesome Ionic MCP server
 Your comprehensive Ionic coding companion powered by the Model Context Protocol (MCP).
-This intelligent server provides seamless access to Ionic Framework components, Capacitor plugins, and developer resources to accelerate your mobile app development workflow.
-Whether you're building cross-platform applications with React, Angular, Vue, or Vanilla JavaScript, this MCP server delivers real-time component definitions, API documentation, code examples, and plugin information directly to your AI assistant, enabling faster development and better code quality.
+This intelligent server provides seamless access to Ionic Framework components, Capacitor plugins, developer resources, and **CLI command execution** to accelerate your mobile app development workflow.
+Whether you're building cross-platform applications with React, Angular, Vue, or Vanilla JavaScript, this MCP server delivers real-time component definitions, API documentation, code examples, plugin information, and the ability to execute Ionic/Capacitor CLI commands directly to your AI assistant, enabling faster development and better code quality.

 Data is sourced from the package `@ionic/core`, ionicframework.com, docs-demo.ionic.io, capacitorjs.com, capawesome.io, capacitor-community, and capgo.live to ensure accuracy and completeness.